READER CASE STUDIES: When Can I Retire?

 If you’re new this, the case studies are a way for me to better interact with the subscribers of this blog.

-I refer to the subscribers as The Fearless Generation because they’ve got to a stage in life where they’re seeking another path.
+I refer to the subscribers as Fearless Dreamers because they’ve got to a stage in life where they’re seeking another path.

 This generation wants to be debt free, create multiple incomes ethically, become financially independent, live fulfilling lives and ultimately Create Financial Joy.

 These case studies are a way in which I can help to solve their problems via free coaching.

 Solving such problems is what The Humble Penny was created for and exists to achieve.

 In addition, they get crowdsourced responses from other readers in the comments below.

 Together, we can help ourselves and each other.

 As these case studies are real-life situations, I commit a fair amount of my time to consider them and respond.